Rookout/deployment-examples/java-wildfly-docker-agentless/README.md

     ```

     *Known issue: The confirguration overrides the log manager to use jboss.logmanager no matter what.
 This is because
-    the Rookout javaagent uses the default java logging and Wildfly is unable to start without its logger.
-See [WildFly open issue](https://issues.jboss.org/browse/WFLY-895)*
+    the Rookout javaagent uses the default java logging and Wildfly is unable to start without its logger.*

 1. Set these variables in the `standalone.conf` at the top of the file like so in order to connect to the right agent:
     ```bash